alan-turing-institute/SHEEP/prelim-tests/tfhe/README.md

 > instructions.
 The default parameter set achieves a 110-bit
 > cryptographic security, based on ideal lattice assumptions.

+As of v1.0, it is boostrapped on each gate evaluation.

 ### Installation

 ```